vrk-kpa/opendata/README.md

     sudo /usr/lib/ckan/default/bin/pip uninstall <python-package>
     sudo /usr/lib/ckan/default/bin/python setup.py develop

-For other packages you need to replace the directory on machine with link.
+For other packages you need to replace the directory on the virtual machine with the link.

 Drupal theme